Skip to content

 solve_sat

-Boolean satisfiability.
+Boolean satisfiability (SAT).
 Feed it clauses in CNF (conjunctive normal form), get back a satisfying assignment.
-This is the engine under the hood of CP-SAT and many other solvers.
+This is the engine under the hood of constraint programming and many other solvers.

 When to Use